superfly/docs/app-guides/multiple-processes.html.md

 ### Process groups

-Process groups are the recommended way to run multiple processes. **This method runs each process in its own Machine**.
-Examples of running multiple processes within a single Machine are discussed later.
+[Process groups](/docs/apps/processes/) are the recommended way to run multiple processes.
+This method runs each process in its own Machine or group of Machines.

-Fly.io has the notion of process groups.
-You can define multiple processes in your `fly.toml`, giving each a name.
-Each defined process runs in its own Machine within the one app.
-Learn more about [app-wide process groups](/docs/apps/processes/).
+You can define multiple process groups in your `fly.toml`, giving each a name.
+Each defined process runs in its own Machine or group of Machines within the one app.

 You can see that in action in the below (truncated) `fly.toml` file: